giuseb/mork/README.md

 ## First, a word of caution

 __Please note that this library is under active development.
-Until v.1.0 is reached, the API should be regarded as unstable and bound to change.__
+Until v.1.0 is reached, the API should be regarded as unstable and bound to change without notice.__

 ## Assumptions and limitations